 Here are two of the methods that could work for you:

-Snowball method: Many experts advocate for the debt snowball method.
+Many experts advocate for the debt snowball method.
 In this scenario, you would tackle your smallest debts first.
 As you eliminate your debts, you can add the payments you eliminate from one debt to tackle your next largest debt.
 You would continue on until you’ve tackled all of your debts.
 If you are motivated by marked progress, then the snowball method would be a good option.

 Once you’ve erased your highest-interest debt, then you would work down the line towards your lowest interest debt.
 With this method, you are efficiently avoiding any extra interest payments.
 If you are motivated by the numbers of efficiently paying down your debt, then this may be the best option.

 The most important factor in choosing a debt repayment strategy is that it will motivate you to succeed.
 Take a minute to consider your different strategies and move forward from there.
 Once you’ve chosen a path, make sure to stick to it.
 Using these methods can help you avoid taking out a home equity loan to pay off debt!

 Pick up a side hustle

 Although a side hustle is not a magic solution to all of your debt problems, it can help you to move forward more quickly.
 With hard work and determination, anyone can build a side hustle that could propel them to a debt-free life.
 So start side hustling instead of taking out a home equity loan for debt consolidation!

 Luckily, there is an unlimited number of side hustles available for everyone today.
 Whether you want to pick up freelance work or try selling a craft, side hustling to reach your financial goals is completely possible.
 In fact, our very own founder, Bola, built an amazingly successful side business that brought in $70,000 in a single year.
-Of course, she put into many hours to make that happen, but you can find your own talents and hustle to the top.
+Of course, she put in many hours to make that happen, but you can find your own talents and hustle to the top.

 Once you have more money coming in through your side hustle, funnel the newfound income to reach your financial goals.
 Don’t stop once you become debt-free.
 You can redirect the income to build your emergency fund or create a more balanced lifestyle for yourself.

-If you want guidance on building your own side hustle success story, then check out our course.
+If you want guidance on building your own side hustle success story, then check out our free business course.
 It can help you find a side hustle that lights you up and helps you achieve your financial goals.

 Instead, seek out other ways to get your credit card debt under control.
 If you are struggling to build a debt repayment plan that works for you, then check out our debt repayment strategy course.
 It can help you find the best solution to your credit card debt woes.